mikekuo/nova-mkuo/README.md

 ## Example requests and responses

 ### Accessing user data
-Bryan Pirtle is associated with a team and has access to view team data:
+User("Bryan Pirtle") is associated with a team and has access to view team data:
 ```
 curl -X POST \
 -H "Content-Type: application/json" \